niels-slotboom/notes/Submanifolds.typ

   $
     g^(mu nu) = mat(epsilon\/alpha^2, -epsilon beta^i \/ alpha^2; -epsilon beta^i\/alpha^2, gamma^(i j) + epsilon beta^i beta^j \/alpha^2).
   $
-  The inverse metric tensor can hence be written as
+  Moreover, the inverse metric tensor can be written as
   $
     g^(-1) & = epsilon/alpha^2 (diff_t - beta^i diff_i) otimes (diff_t - beta^j diff_j) + gamma^(i j) diff_i otimes diff_j \
            & = epsilon n^sharp otimes n^sharp + gamma^(i j) diff_i otimes diff_j .
   $
-  Notice that also here, we have a separation into a normal and a tangential part.
+  Notice that also here, we have a clean separation into a normal and a tangential part.
-- *Metric Determinant* Besides the inverse metric, a frequently used object related to the metric is its determinant (or the square root thereof).
-Let us compute it now.
+- *Metric Determinant* Another commonly encountered object related to the metric is its determinant (or the square root thereof)---let us compute it here.
 Recall from linear algebra the formula for the determinant of a block matrix,
   $
     det mat(A, B; C, D) = det(A - C D^(-1) B) det(D),
   $